 Step 7: Trim.
 Attach planter box to underside of trim using 1 ¼” pocket hole screws.

 Step 8: Base slats.
 Attach planter box base slats from underside using glue and 1 ¼” pocket hole screws.

-I lined the planter portion with hardware cloth and then stapled plastic sheeting over the hardware cloth.
+I lined the top planter portion with hardware cloth.
+Then I stapled plastic sheeting over the hardware cloth.
 This will keep the soil and plants moist and prevent anything from falling through the slats.

-Feed the hose through the open slats in the large box and wind up inside the box.
+Feed the hose through the open slats in the large base and wind it up inside the box.
 Plop the planter down in place and your hose is now hidden but still accessible.